Experts recreate Mary Rose figurehead

-Over the last few months a team of researchers from the Department of Geography and the School of Creative Technologies has worked with the Mary Rose Trust to piece together a 3D visualisation of the emblem.
+Over the last few months a team of researchers from the School of the Environment, Geography and Geosciences and the School of Creative Technologies has worked with the Mary Rose Trust to piece together a 3D visualisation of the emblem.

 Martin Schaefer and Linley Hastewell, of the geography team, used laser scanning devices to capture the shape of the artefact.

 Alex Hildred, Head of Research and Curator of Ordnance for the Mary Rose Trust, pictured with newly recovered Mary Rose emblem.

 Digital rendering of the Mary Rose emblem created at the University of Portsmouth.

 Meanwhile, senior geography lecturer Dr Dominic Fontana undertook shadow photography of the figurehead – using an oblique light source to create exaggerated shadows of the surface relief of the object – which allowed the visualisation team to interpret the heavily eroded surface of the original.

 Dr Fontana said: “I’ve been working on the Mary Rose project for more than 35 years, but until now I have never worked on an object which symbolised the whole ship and its crew as one.

 “The emotional connection that the ship’s Tudor rose symbol makes with us is a very strong one.
 Yesterday was the 471st anniversary of the sinking of the Mary Rose – that’s 471 years since the ship’s Tudor rose sank beneath the waves with the loss of about 500 lives.”

 The coordinate data and shadow photographs were then used by Dr Powell and Dr Peter Howell of Creative Technologies to construct a virtual model of the object.